thomasperson/riftehr/README.md

 # RIFTEHR

-Relationship Inference From The EHR (RIFTEHR) is an automated algorithm for identifying relatedness between patients in an institution's Electronic Health Records.
+Relationship Inference From The EHR (RIFTEHR) is an automated algorithm for identifying relatedness between patients in an institution's Electronic Health Records based off of  Emergency Contact information.

 Remember to always respect patient privacy.